sbgeoaiphd/am4cm/README.md

     * model training
     * model inference

+## Not included
+To limit the scope of work and focus on the key objectives, this project will not include:
+* hyperparameter tuning
+* experiment tracking
+* training tracking

 # Environment Setup
 ## Using real data for testing
 To run the tests using real PASTIS .npy files and metadata, you'll need to set an environment variable that points to the folder containing the real data.